dnth/dnth.github.io/content/portfolio/how_to_deploy_od_model_on_cpu_at_60_fps/index.md

 The goal of ONNX is to ensure interoperability among machine learning models via commonly accepted standards.
 This allows developers to flexibly move between frameworks such as PyTorch or Tensorflow with less to worry about compatibility.

-ONNX also supports cross-platform model accelerator known as ONNX Runtime.
+ONNX also supports a cross-platform model accelerator known as ONNX Runtime.
 This improves the inference performance of a wide variety of models capable of running on various operating systems.

 We can now convert our trained `YOLOX-s` model into ONNX format and run it using the ONNX Runtime.